Digging is a natural instinctive behavior for dogs. There are many reasons dogs dig which go back to their forefathers in nature.

 If your dog has a habit of digging up your yard, try a dig box for them.
 This way they can provide for their nature digging instinct without ruining your garden.
 Simply fill up a Sand Box with soil or sand, hide some chews or toys in it to encourage them to dig only there.
 If you choose to use sand be aware that the sand can get quite hot in the warmer weather.
 Just wet down the sand before allowing your dog to use it.
 Check out the range of Sand Pits on Amazon

-A Snuffe Mat is another great way to provide for your dog’s natural digging instinct and to provide mental stimulation and relieve boredom.
-A Snuffle mat is a mat that is made of fleece and you can hide dry food or treats into it.
+A Snuffle Mat is another great way to provide for your dog’s natural digging instinct and to provide mental stimulation and relieve boredom.
+A Snuffle mat is a mat that is made of fleece or felt and you can hide dry food or treats into it.
 If you are someone that is good at crafts you can try to make one yourself or check out the range of Snuffle Mats at Amazon.
+Our picks for the best snuffle mats are

 Summary – Dog toys for diggers